LinkedSoftwareDependencies/Components.js/README.md

 - Configuring a Component
 - Invoking a Component configuration

+This injection framework is based on RDF config files.
+The RDF serializations that are currently supported are JSON-LD, Turtle, TriG, N-Triples and N-Quads.

 ## Prefixes

 We use the following prefixes in the following examples: